Software Solutions

 - Architecture follows the problem, not the framework.

-- All stakeholders are users: developers, product owners, end users, clients, and operations teams.
+- All stakeholders are users: developers, product owners, end users, clients, operations teams, and AI agents.

 - Clarity over complexity.